KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

 ### Learning Objectives

-This course will introduce students to fundamental theory and algorithms in machine learning through lectures, homework, midterm, and a semester-long project.
+This course will introduce students to fundamental theory and algorithms in machine learning through lectures, homework, and a semester-long project.
 Taking this course, students should be able to:
 - Prepare datasets for machine-learning experiments
 - Understand the basic building blocks and general principles that underlie machine learning algorithms
 - Be familiar with specific, widely used machine learning algorithms for classification and regression